-- arranging for all the resources on a particular agent to only be offered to a particular framework.
+- Ensuring that some (or all) of the resources on a particular agent are allocated to a particular role (via reservations).

 Roles and access control

-There are two ways to control which roles a framework is allowed to register as.
-First, ACLs can be used to specify which framework principals can register as which roles.
+There are two ways to control which roles a framework is allowed to subscribe to.
+First, ACLs can be used to specify which framework principals can subscribe to which roles.
 For more information, see the authorization documentation.

 Second, a role whitelist can be configured by passing the